WaterMApp/AndroidApp/README.md

 ### MBED OS Repositories

 Mbed os provides its own version control service, we will point to it for the trasmitter and receiver code.
- - [Transmitter](https://os.mbed.com/users/gabrio/code/TRANSMITTER/): Reads analog values and sends it through LoRa
+ - [Transmitter](https://os.mbed.com/users/gabrio/code/TRANSMITTER/): Reads analog values from analog A0 and A2 and sends them through LoRa<br>
  - [Receiver](https://os.mbed.com/users/gabrio/code/RECEIVER/): Receives LoRa messages and forwards them to a gateway

 # Backend